jrperlic/data-structure-tutorial/README.md

 | **Quadratic** | O(n^2)
 | **Exponential** | O(2^n)

+### What do I do when I'm stuck on a problem?

+When you're stuck on a problem, consider following this [four step process](https://asq.org/quality-resources/problem-solving):

+1. Understand the Problem
+1. Plan and Design the Solution
+1. Implement the Solution
+1. Evaluate the Solution

+### Where can I learn more about data structures?

+If you want to learn more about data structures, there are many online resources available.
+Remember, [Google is your best friend](https://giybf.com/).

 ## Contact

-For questions and comments, please send them to:
+For additional questions and comments, please send them to:

 Jared Perlic, BYU-Idaho, CSE 212, Section 2